schmeter/music/docs/presentation.md

 #### Task: Data collection

-To display a music library, we need to read the data available on disk and make it available inside the app.
+To display a music library, I need to read the data available on disk and make it available inside the app.

 - Scan folders with mp3 files, images, lyrics files.
 - Read ID3 tags, add cover images, parse markdown files.